ianka/xjson.tcl/README.md

             The result of that is then validated with the *schema*\.
 The operator returns the result of the schema\.

+      * __mark *mark* *schema*__

+          + for collecting

+            Validates the decoded JSON input with the *schema*\.

+            The operator returns a Tcl list with the *mark* argument the first list element and the result of the validation the second list element\.

+          + for composing

+            Treats the Tcl input data as a list and fail validation if the first list element isn't the same as the *mark* argument\.

+            If it passes, the second list element is then validated with the *schema*\.
+The operator returns the result of the schema\.

       * __regsub *?options?* *exp* *replacement* *schema*__

           + for collecting